7 Advanced Google Patent Search Tips Every Researcher Should Know

 How to effectively use AND/OR operator to find accurate results in Google Patent Search

 You have to take these into account to make sure you don’t miss any important keywords.
-Hence, you manually use AND and OR or a combination of them in commercial patent databases while in the Google Patent Search, these are automatically added between different term boxes and synonym boxes.
+Hence, you manually use AND and OR or a combination of them in commercial patent databases while in the Google Patent Search, these are added between different term boxes and synonym boxes.

 The screenshot below will make things clear.